aniou/morfeo/README.md

 > Currently only small subset of platform is supported and software
 > itself is in infancy.

+> [!NOTE]
+> If You have an SID-emulating library in C or wrapper around
+> C++ reSID code - let me know!

 # Available targets

 ## a2560x

 An emulator of m68k-based of [Foenix machines](https://c256foenix.com/).

 Currently only a kind of ``a2560x`` platform is supported, but morfeo is modular and extensible...

 ## c256fmx, c256u, c256u+

 An emulator capable to run subset of features C256 FMX/U/U+ machines, but without sound.

-At this moment has better quality than a2560-one.
+At this moment has better quality (config files, switches) than a2560-one.

-> [!NOTICE]
-> If You have an SID-emulating library in C or wrapper around C++ reSID code
-> - let me know!

 ## test_65c816 and test_w65c02s

-Test suites for particular cores.

-*I found - in hard way - that unit tests are not capable for find many subtle CPU bugs.
-You've been warned.*

-Based on sets provided by [SingleStepTests](https://github.com/SingleStepTests)
+Test suites for cores, based on sets provided by [SingleStepTests](https://github.com/SingleStepTests)

 Notes:
 * STP and WAI require implementation